FlickerSoul/universe.observer/pages/posts/typing-gymnastics/index.md

 updatedAt: 2023-04-04
 ---

 One friend was working on UE and wanted to create a pipeline for certain data types.
-For example, he would like a function that takes in a `std::string` and eventually wrap the string to `WrappedString`, `int` to `WrappedInt`, etc. So the question basically is there a way to map types in C++.
+For example, he would like a function that takes in a `std::string` and eventually wrap the string to `WrappedString`, or an input `int` to `WrappedInt`, etc. So the question basically is "is there a way to map types in C++".

 It's easy to do it in Python because types are treated as objects.
 To tackle this question, we can create a mapping from types to types, like the following example.
 And we can write handy macros if we are working with Rust.
 But macros in C++ seem to be a pain and types are not objects.